 Latest posts by Mark Jansen (see all)

 Moving through the dusty, gravel-strewn road, we soon arrived at our destination, the saline aquifer, Mono Lake.
-One of our favorite stops on our Eastern Sierra photography workshop.
-After years of photographing this place and its other worldly calcified towers, I was looking for something new and unique that would give a fresh perspective to the place.
-I’ve been a little pushed to find something new to shoot other than its expanse of Tufa towers, grasses and bird life.
+It’s one of our favorite stops on our photography workshop in the Eastern Sierra.
+After years of photographing its other worldly calcified towers, I was looking for something new and unique that would give a fresh perspective to the place.
+I’ve been looking for something new to shoot other than its expanse of tufa towers, grasses and bird life.

-I think I’ve photographed this lake from every conceivable angle you could imagine having done numerous photography workshops in the Eastern Sierra.
+I think I’ve photographed this lake from every conceivable angle you could imagine after numerous photography workshops in the Eastern Sierra.
 If you’re a neophyte to this place, it can be quite stunning, especially as you move closer to the water’s edge.
 The buzz of the swarming mud flies, migratory birds and the towers of calcium are beautiful and out of the ordinary.
-But once you have photographed them a few times, you’ll most likely be wanting for at least an interesting sky to set off the scenery, perhaps maybe something more.
+But once you have photographed them a few times, you’ll most likely be looking for an interesting sky to set off the scenery, perhaps maybe something more.

 That said, a few seasons back, it was late in the afternoon when we arrived at Mono Lake.
 I had made my plans to be as close to the water as possible at first light.
 It’s that magic hour, the five to ten minutes of good light needed for an amazing capture.
 I really hate the mad dash and stumble in the predawn darkness.
 We were lucky to be able to position our four-wheel drive camper close to the water’s edge as possible near this delicate ecosystem.
 It was in an area that was open to dispersed camping.
 So much of the area is now restricted and managed by the Forest Service.
 They do a fine job of allowing the public to view this natural wonderland, but limit access to other parts of the lake unless you’re willing to explore the more remote parts on your own.

 We spent the afternoon relaxing in our base location after a long drive to this place.
-I had my sites set, for early morning.
-I wasn’t too concerned about the dusky evening skies, as we would be there few a few days for an afternoon attempt another time.
-I normally prefer the crisp mornings as a rule with my imagery.
+I had my sites set for early morning and I wasn’t too concerned about the dusky evening skies.
+We would be there for a few days for an afternoon attempt another time.
+Normally, I prefer the crisp mornings as a rule with my imagery.
 After a good afternoon snooze, I set about scouting a location.

 I had been out for quite a some time and was a great distance from our camped location.
 This part of the shore was covered with a mix of gravel, and a large amount of dead, sun bleached exposed roots of plants that died from the extreme salt content of the lake.

 Always seek the less than obvious features.
 Don’t discount anything you see by blinding your vision by what you see everyone else photographing and trying to repeat it.
 What’s the point of that in my eyes?
-Adding” something more” anytime you visit a frequently photographed places aside from a lucky sky, will help your images pop and stand out from the rest.
+Adding “something more” anytime you visit a frequently photographed place, aside from a lucky sky, will help your images pop and stand out from the rest.